-Personal Blog (5 pts x 25): Starting in week 2, you will create a personal blog focused on media coverage of some area of your choice.
-You are required to update your personal blog at least two times per week (this is the minimum – more is great).
+Personal Blog (10 pts x 10): Starting in week 2, you will create a personal blog focused on media coverage of some area of your choice.
+You are required to update your personal blog at least once per week (this is the minimum – more is great).
 Every post must:

-- Have at least two links to meaningful content (not Facebook, Wikipedia, or homepages)
+- Have at least three links to meaningful content (not Facebook, Wikipedia, or homepages)

 - Incorporate meaningful visuals (no clip art, stock photos, or uncredited images)

 - Be posted during regular blogging hours: 10 a.m. to 4 p.m.
 Monday-Thursday – this is when posts have the greatest impact, so posts outside this window will receive NO credit!

 - Be timely and free of typos and grammatical errors

-Blog Assignments (10 pts x 8 or so): These are practical assignments given in and out of class.
-There will be about eight of them, with more assigned as necessary.
+Assignments (10 pts x 10 or so): These are practical assignments given in and out of class.
+There will be about 10 of them, with more assigned as necessary.
 Assignments will typically require you to post your work to your blog and send me the link.
 Details will always be posted on the course blog!

-Online Readings and Responses (2.5 pts x 12): In addition to our Briggs chapters, I’ll regularly post links and readings on the course blog.
-You will respond to the readings in a comment to the post by 11:59 p.m. every Sunday (late responses lose a point).
+Online Readings and Responses (2.5 pts x 10): I’ll post links and readings each week on the course blog.
+You will respond to the readings in a comment to the post by 11:59 p.m. every Monday (late responses lose a point).
 Your responses should be about 200 words.
-You do not need to address all the links, but you must incorporate some of them AND Briggs for full credit.
+You’ll need to incorporate material from the majority of these readings for full credit.

 Things to Be Aware Of

 Attendance: Attendance will be taken at the beginning of each class (arriving late or leaving early counts as half an absence).
 Absences are only excusable with documentation from the Office of Student Life (304-293-5611).
-After three unexcused absences, you will lose 8.5 points (2.5% of your grade) for every absence/tardiness/skipping out early.
+After three unexcused absences, you will lose 2.5% of your grade for every absence/tardiness/skipping out early.
 It is your responsibility to make sure your attendance is counted.